ros-drivers/ros2_ouster_drivers/README.md

 # ROS2 Ouster Drivers

-These are an implementation of ROS2 drivers for the Ouster OS-1 3D lidars.
-This includes all models of the OS-1 from 16 to 128 beams.
+These are an implementation of ROS2 drivers for the Ouster lidar.
+This includes all models of the OS-x from 16 to 128 beams running the firmware 2.x.

 You can find a few videos looking over the sensor below.
 They both introduce the ROS1 driver but are extremely useful references regardless: